SamsonOngqx/Prompt-Classifier/README.md

 ```
 ## Setup (First-Time Users)

-When you run the `classify_input` function for the first time, you will be prompted to enter a **directory path** where the log file should be saved.
+When you run the `classify_input` function for the first time, you will be prompted to select a **directory path** or **folder** in a file directory where you would like the log file to be saved.

 Once you provide a valid directory, a configuration file named **`prompt_classifier_config.json`** will be created in the same directory where `classify_input` is executed.
 This file stores your chosen log file location for future use.